-“The lawsuit that we have against the Attorney General is an example of advocacy, justice work, that are carried by trans communities, trans organizations, and organizations that are allied to trans people,” said Dalia Tourki, a trans advocate and public educator with the CGA.
+“The lawsuit that we have against the Attorney General is an example of advocacy, justice work, that are carried by trans communities, trans organizations, and organizations that are allied to trans people,” said Dalia Tourki, an advocate and public educator with the CGA.

-Articles 59 and 71 of the Quebec’s Civil Code requires that trans people obtain a Canadian citizenship to become eligible for a name change on official documents.
+Articles 59 and 71 of Quebec’s Civil Code require that trans people obtain Canadian citizenship to become eligible for a name change on official documents.
 As a result, trans immigrants carry documents that do not match their true identity while awaiting citizenship.

 “I became a citizen [in September] and I still haven’t been able to procure a name change with Quebec,” said Adrianna Diaz, a Concordia student who studied engineering in Mexico and transferred to the university in 2014.

 Diaz said she had trouble finding jobs because her engineering diploma from Mexico still has her name from before her transition.
 She said that she didn’t want to show them her diploma because she doesn’t want to out herself.

 “I had to lie to [the employer] because I didn’t want to show it to them,” explained Diaz.
 “I took a year off for internships and my surgery, I really cannot push this further and it’s taking to long and I’m going more and more and more into debt, I need to work.”